James Mu

 Federated Learning for Biomedical Data

 First-authored preprint from the CMU x NVIDIA hackathon.
-Explores federated learning pipelines for sensitive biomedical datasets.

 Embedded Heart Rate Monitor